Farm and ranch - Employment standards exceptions

 - have their vacation pay calculated based on their total wages

-- must be given holidays and holiday pay
+- must be given holiday benefits

 Employees are entitled to vacation pay calculated on their wages.
 The calculation of vacation pay is the same as in other industries.

 See Vacations and vacation pay for more information.

 General holiday pay varies depending on whether the employee works on the holiday or not.

 Not working on a general holiday

 If an employee does not work on a general holiday, the employer must: